Ramialison-Lab-ARMI/3DCardiomics/README.md

 - Any modern web browser which is WebGL capable

 ### Instructions
 Simply run unity and open the root folder of the project.
-If the heart scene is not visible, open it in unity by browsing to:
+If the heart scene is not visible, open it in unity by browsing to and double clicking the following file:
 ```
 Assets/3DCardiomics_main.unity
 ```
-and double clicking the file